nationcost/adore-doc/commands/moderation.md

 ,ban 123456789012345678 spam
 ,softban @user 7d flooding chat
 ,unban 123456789012345678
+,hardban @user permanent troublemaker
+,hardbans
+,unbanall
 ```

 {% hint style="info" %}
 **Hackban:** You can ban users who aren't in the server by using their user ID.
+{% endhint %}

+{% hint style="warning" %}
+**Hardban:** Only the server owner or fake owner can unban hardbanned users.
+If someone manually unbans a hardbanned user, they will be automatically banned again when they try to rejoin.
 {% endhint %}

 ---